What is a Master Plan?

 In March 2020, the new master plan draft was published by the MPSC.

 Master Plan Steering Committee

-The Board of Selectmen appointed an 11 member Master Plan Steering Committee (MPSC) for a two-year term beginning in December of 2017.
+The Select Board appointed an 11 member Master Plan Steering Committee (MPSC) for a two-year term beginning in December of 2017.
 The MPSC will work directly with the Town Planner and a consultant to conduct, guide, and document the effort.
 The MSPC is comprised of a diverse membership with representatives from Town departments, boards/committees and residents.
 The MPSC: